junyuan-chen/ReadStatTables.jl/README.md

 - Translation of date and time values into Julia time types `Date` and `DateTime`.

 ## Quick Start

+To load a data file located at `data/sample.dta`:

 ```julia
 julia> using ReadStatTables